mariosar/mariosar.github.io/_posts/2019-10-15-Initial-Server-Setup-With-Ansible.md

 # Ansible Playbook Basics

 This is a basic tutorial on automating server configuration with Ansible.
 We will be creating a sudo user with password and changing the root user password.
-These are typically things you would do on a fresh ubuntu server installation and are an easy way to show the power of Ansible.
+These are typically things you might do on a fresh ubuntu server installation and are an easy way to show the power of Ansible.

 I'll be introducing terminology as we dive in instead of making a long introduction.
 Hopefully, as you follow along, everything will make sense to you, but if you feel lost, take a look at some of the [introductory tutorials](https://docs.ansible.com/ansible/latest/user_guide/index.html) from the Ansible website.
 They're helpful and cover the foundations.

 This tutorial also assumes you have already installed Ansible on your machine.

-# Getting started with ansible
+# Getting Started with Ansible

 We'll create a directory to house our Ansible `playbook` setup.
 Create this directory now and cd into it.
 I will call mine `ansible-initial-server-setup`.
 ```